nRF24/CircuitPython_nRF24L01/docs/core_api/configure_api.rst

     The digital signal from the nRF24L01's IRQ (Interrupt ReQuest) pin is active LOW.

-    :param bool data_recv: If this is `True`, then IRQ pin goes active when new data is put into the RX FIFO buffer.
+    :param data_recv: If this is `True`, then IRQ pin goes active when new data is put into the RX FIFO buffer.
 Default setting is `True`
-    :param bool data_sent: If this is `True`, then IRQ pin goes active when a payload from TX buffer is successfully transmit.
+    :param data_sent: If this is `True`, then IRQ pin goes active when a payload from TX buffer is successfully transmit.
 Default setting is `True`
-    :param bool data_fail: If this is `True`, then IRQ pin goes active when the maximum number of attempts to re-transmit the packet have been reached.
+    :param data_fail: If this is `True`, then IRQ pin goes active when the maximum number of attempts to re-transmit the packet have been reached.
 If `auto_ack` attribute is disabled for pipe 0, then this IRQ event is not used.
 Default setting is `True`